tommadness/KH2Randomizer/docs/settings/index.md

 **Skip Atlantica Minigame Tutorial** - If enabled, skips the Atlantica music tutorial (not the swimming tutorial).

-**Remove Cutscenes** - Removes all cutscenes from the game.
-As a consequence there are occasionally strange flashes/backgrounds when in a spot a cutscene would normally occur.

 ### Other Modifiers

 **Split AS/Data Rewards** - Controls how rewards are given for Absent Silhouette fights.